dylanpjx/SIA-Hackathon-2020/README.md

 # SIA-Hackathon-2020

 Frontend database created for staff to easily refer to in times of baggage damage claims.
-This reduces disputes over responsibility and also prevents insurance fraud.
+This reduces disputes and also prevents insurance fraud.

 # Features
 - Styled with Material UI